Tabasaran people

 Tabasarans are a Northeast Caucasian ethnic group native predominantly to southern part of the North Caucasian republic of Dagestan.
 Their population in Russia is about 150,000.
 They speak the Tabasaran language.
 They are mainly Sunni Muslims.

 History

 The earliest mention of the Tabasarans are found in 7th century Armenian sources referring to them as an independent people of Dagestan.
 Arab historians referred to their land as "Tabarstan".
 In the 8th century, the Arabs conquered parts of the Caucasus including the territory of the Tabarsarans.
 In the 15th century, the Tabasrans formed a powerful principality called the Maisumat of Tabarsaran.
 However, the state was eventually divided into two due to internal struggles and both were conquered by the Russians in the early 19th century.

+Genetics

+According to genetic study the following haplogroups are found to predominate among Tabasarans.